thiagoisaias/thiagoisaias/README.md

 </p>

 <p>
-I'm currently working with the Javascript ecosystem and I've been using React, Node.js and Typescript to build digital products.
+I've been dealing with web development in the past few years through personal projects, freelancing, or work.
+I'm currently working with the JavaScript ecosystem and I've been using React, Node.js and Typescript to build digital products.
 Despite putting a lot of effort in this stack, at the end of the day, what I really like to do is to build things that are useful for others.
 Because of this, I'm always open (and eager) to learn new technologies.
 </p>

 <p>
 I consider myself a humble guy.
-However, I'm hungry to keep learning new things and constantly seeking how to become better at what I do.
-Also, I'm always trying to see the big picture, understand the big problems and discuss ideas.
+However, I believe I have enough knowledge to build a product from idea to production.
+My current goal is to keep improving my skills, to deal with relevant problems, to share knowledge with other engineers and to keep learning about the industry best practices.
 </p>

 <a href="https://linkedin.com/in/thiagoisaias"><img src="https://img.shields.io/badge/-thiagoisaias-0077B5?logo=Linkedin&logoColor=white"/></a>